BLADIMIR82/site-Amazing-Envents/README.md

 # site-Amazing-Envents
-my first website built with JS, CSS and HTML
+my first website built with JS, CSS and HTML.